osamsam321/sbot/README.md

 ### Basic nix* Shell Query

-Ask a basic Unix shell query and get a command back.
+Describe what you want to execute in your nix* shell and get a command back.

 **Usage**:
 ```sh